 What is this all about and what do I need to know?

 As a matter of fact, for whatever it is you do, live for or you like, any contribution made to maintain or progress what keeps you alive deserve recognition, time and respect.
 Exercise science is considered a relative new academic field although, back in the days, with less recognition, apparently exercise had another solid consideration.
 The goal of this post is to provide useful awareness about Exercise science applications and how they might fit your lifestyle.
-An accurate knowledge of what Exercise, Fitness and Strength & Conditioning are will help you approach your needs and goals for a happier life.
+An accurate knowledge of what are Physical activity, Physical exercise, Fitness and Strength & Conditioning and sport.
+The right appraoch will help you to identify your needs and goals fot reach a happier life.